CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

 Figure 1.
 AWS Recommended Parallel Cluster Configuration (Number of compute nodes depends on setting for NPCOLxNPROW and #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY )

 ![AWS Minimum Viable Product Configuration](../diagrams/aws_minimum_viable_product.png)

+### Right-sizing Compute Nodes for the Parallel Cluster Configuration

+The size of hardware depends on the domain size and resolution for  your CMAQ case, and how quickly your turn-around requirements are.
+Larger hardware and memory configurations are also required for instrumented versions of CMAQ incuding CMAQ-ISAM and CMAQ-DDM3D.
+The Parallel Cluster allows you to run the compute nodes only as long as the job requires, and you can also update the compute nodes as needed for your domain

 ### Slurm Compute Node Provisioning